-143 2.5 Coarse Woody Debris and Mortality
+2.5 Coarse Woody Debris and Mortality

-144To assess how disturbance coincided with changes in NEE, we conducted surveys of coarse woody debris (CWD).145These surveys capture the magnitude and dynamics of the respiring pool of dead tree biomass.
-Transect subplots were surveyed146in 2001 for pieces greater than 10 cm in diameter (Rice et al., 2004).
-Bootstrapped confidence intervals were quantified by147resampling subplots totals (n=321) with replacement.
-Additionally, in 2006, pieces only greater than 30 cm in diameter were148surveyed.
-Lastly, we conducted an additional CWD survey in 2012 using the line-intercept method (Van Wagner, 1968)149throughout all transects for a total length of 4 km to minimize sampling uncertainty.
-Bootstrap confidence intervals were150quantified by resampling line segment totals (n=40) with replacement.
-These two different methodologies have previously

-151 produced consistent simultaneous results within measurement uncertainties, which were 20% larger for line-intercept sampling

-152 than plot-based sampling (Rice et al., 2004).
+To assess how disturbance coincided with changes in NEE, we conducted surveys of coarse woody debris (CWD).
+These surveys capture the magnitude and dynamics of the respiring pool of dead tree biomass.
+Transect subplots were surveyed in 2001 for pieces greater than 10 cm in diameter (Rice et al., 2004).
+Bootstrapped confidence intervals were quantified by resampling subplots totals (n=321) with replacement.
+Additionally, in 2006, pieces only greater than 30 cm in diameter were surveyed.
+Lastly, we conducted an additional CWD survey in 2012 using the line-intercept method (Van Wagner, 1968) throughout all transects for a total length of 4 km to minimize sampling uncertainty.
+Bootstrap confidence intervals were quantified by resampling line segment totals (n=40) with replacement.
+These two different methodologies have previously produced consistent simultaneous results within measurement uncertainties, which were 20% larger for line-intercept sampling than plot-based sampling (Rice et al., 2004).

-153 Because CWD surveys were conducted infrequently, we inferred mortality from aboveground biometry surveys in 154 1999, 2001, 2005, 2008, 2009, 2010, and 2011.
-Trees larger than 10 cm diameter at breast height (DBH) were surveyed and were 155 converted to biomass using non-species specific equations (Chambers et al., 2001a) based on sampling previously established 156 protocols for this site (Rice et al., 2004; Pyle et al., 2008).
-Mortality biomass was inferred by tallying biomass of dead trees that 157 were alive in the prior survey.
-Sometimes, trees were missed by the census surveyors before they could be confirmed dead or 158 were found again.
-In 2012 we assigned missing trees that were not later found alive an equal probability of dying in all surveyed 159 years they had been missing (Longo, 2014).
-We used tree mortality to model CWD over time using a simple box model with a 160 first-order rate equation:
+Because CWD surveys were conducted infrequently, we inferred mortality from aboveground biometry surveys in 1999, 2001, 2005, 2008, 2009, 2010, and 2011.
+Trees larger than 10 cm diameter at breast height (DBH) were surveyed and were converted to biomass using non-species specific equations (Chambers et al., 2001a) based on sampling previously established protocols for this site (Rice et al., 2004; Pyle et al., 2008).
+Mortality biomass was inferred by tallying biomass of dead trees that were alive in the prior survey.
+Sometimes, trees were missed by the census surveyors before they could be confirmed dead or were found again.
+In 2012 we assigned missing trees that were not later found alive an equal probability of dying in all surveyed years they had been missing (Longo, 2014).
+We used tree mortality to model CWD over time using a simple box model with a first-order rate equation:

-161 $$\frac{d\text{CWD}}{dt} = -k \cdot \text{CWD} + M \tag{1}$$ where M is the mortality rate input to the CWD pool (MgC ha-1yr-1) and k is the decay loss rate of 0.124 yr-1.
+$$\frac{dCWD}{dt} = -kCWD + M \tag{1}$$

+where M is the mortality rate input to the CWD pool (MgC ha-1yr-1) and k is the decay loss rate of 0.124 yr-1.
 The loss rate is derived from measurements of respiring CWD in Manaus, Amazonas (Chambers et al, 2001b) and snag density measurements taken at km67 (Rice et al., 2004).
 The box model initial condition was the 2001 survey of total CWD.
 This model allowed us to assess whether disturbances after 2001 were sufficient to cause an increase in CWD or whether disturbances after 2001 were minimal and the CWD pool respired and depleted gradually.
-The final timestep of the model was validated against the second and final full measurement of CWD made in 2012.

-168 2.6 Empirical NEE Model
+2.6 Empirical NEE Model

 Our low-parameter empirical model represents the mean response of NEE to hourly and seasonal changes in exogenous meteorology and seasonal changes in phenology throughout the decade.
-We used our model to diagnose interannual nonstationarity in model residuals, which correspond to endogenous ecosystem changes in photosynthesis and respiration rates between years, give or take random measurement error and unaccounted for model terms.
-We fit the model to the entire 7.5-year interrupted eddy covariance record of raw, u-filtered hourly NEE (NEE{obs}):
+We use our model to diagnose interannual nonstationarity in model residuals, which correspond to endogenous ecosystem changes in photosynthesis and respiration rates between years, give or take random measurement error and unaccounted for model terms.
+We fit the model to the entire 7.5-year interrupted eddy covariance record of raw, u -filtered hourly NEE (NEE{obs}):